 JUAN GRIS (1887 - 1927)

-His version of Cubism was more severe and classical, and less spontaneous, than theirs.
-Between 1921 and 1927, however, Gris transformed his Synthetic Cubist idiom so that his style became increasingly free and lyrical.
+Between 1921 and 1927, Gris transformed his Synthetic Cubism idiom so that his style became increasingly free and lyrical.

 ← Back to artists list